Kim Ik-hyon

-Kim Ik-hyon (Korean: 김익현; Hanja: 金益鉉, 1916 - 15 January 2009) was a North Korean politician and military officer.
+Kim Ik-hyon (Korean: 김익현; Hanja: 金益鉉, 1916 – 15 January 2009) was a North Korean politician and military officer.
 He was member of the Central Committee of the Workers' Party of Korea.
 He was elected to the 11th convocation of the Supreme People's Assembly in 2003.

 Biography

-Born in 1916 in Hwanghae Province (now North Hwanghae Province) under Japanese rule.
+Born in 1916 in Hwanghae Province (now North Hwanghae Province), Korea, Empire of Japan.
 After that, he joined the Northeast Anti-Japanese United Army and conducted anti-Japanese activities until 1945 in a unit led by Kim Il Sung.
 When the Japanese rule ended, in November 1945 he became chairman of the Korean Communist Youth Alliance.
-After that, he graduated from Kim Il-sung Higher Party School, and in 1951 he became the first regimental leader of the 2nd Division of the Korean People's Army and entered the Korean War.
+After that, he graduated from Kim Il Sung Higher Party School, and in 1951 he became the first regimental leader of the 2nd Division of the Korean People's Army and entered the Korean War.
 In 1968, he was elected a member of the 4th Central Committee of the WPK and a member of the 5th Central Committee of the WPK in 1970.
-In 1972 he was promoted to Lieutenant General and became Commander of the 4th Army.
+In 1972 he was promoted to lieutenant general and became commander of the 4th Army.
 In December of the same year, he was elected as the a member of the 5th Convocation of the Supreme People's Assembly.
-After serving as Deputy Chief of Staff in 1975, he was promoted to senior general in 1977 and became Deputy Director of the Ministry of People's Armed Forces.
+After serving as deputy chief of staff in 1975, he was promoted to senior general in 1977 and became deputy director of the Ministry of People's Armed Forces.